 Child Centered Play Therapy

-Children are invited to come into a specially designed playroom with toys appropriate to encourage and foster working through conflicts, stressors, and development transitions to encourage using a child's natural language of play.
+Children are invited to come into a specially designed playroom with toys appropriate to encourage and foster working through conflicts, stressors, and developmental transitions to encourage using a child's natural language of play.
 This removes a child's difficulty of accessing their less preferred mode of verbal communication and allows more direct communication within the developing brain and nervous system.
 The therapist is present to reflect, encourage, support, and accept the child's chosen content resulting in the child's natural growth and development.
 Changes are often seen across environments.

 Parent Child Relational Therapy using play to foster communication